luke-clifton/shh/shh/README.md

 [![](https://builds.sr.ht/~lukec/shh/nix.yml.svg)](https://builds.sr.ht/~lukec/shh/nix.yml?)

 <details><summary>
-Shh is a library to enable convinient shell-like programming in Haskell.
+Shh is a library to enable convenient shell-like programming in Haskell.
 It works well in scripts, and from GHCi, allowing you to use GHCi as a shell.
 </summary>